robertlugg/easygui/README.md

 KNOWN ISSUES
 ------------
- * (old) In the documentation, there were previous references to issues when using the IDLE IDE.
-I haven't experienced those, but also didn't do anything to fix them, so they may still be there.
-Please report any problems and we'll try to address them
+ * There were previous issues when using easygui with the IDLE IDE.
+I hope I resolved these problems, however, I've never actually been able to repeat them.
+Please report any problems found in github.

 OTHER CHANGES
 -------------